 But I consider my work a form of communication, a form of expression outside of the written and verbal.
 Time and place, the self and the other, history and future, these all play a role in the making of an artwork; and, the work of an artist, is not only his statement, but his confession.

 The series: Andenes Desplazados (2014), Cinturas Peruanas (2016), and Tensiones Andinas (2019), make a reference to the pre-Hispanic culture of my hometown, Peru; while more recent works like: Stars & Angels (2017), This Is Not A Pipeline (2018), Thoughts & Prayers (2018), and A Man's Word (2019), speak of the reality that I faced since I emigrated to the United States.

 Stars & Angels

-This is the first series that I made after moving to the United States, it arose as a result of my long walks in Los Angeles, Hollywood and Santa Monica.
-I took pictures of what I observed along the way, deranged people, amputated veterans, drug addicts, white and black people, wandering the streets, carrying their belongings in supermarket trolleys, sleeping on trains and sidewalks, using a piece of cardboard as a bed and a shabby tent as a shelter.
+This is the first series that I made after moving to the United States, it arose as a result of my long walks in Los Angeles, Hollywood and Santa Monica, where I took pictures of what I observed along the way, deranged people, amputated veterans, drug addicts, white and black people, wandering the streets, carrying their belongings in supermarket trolleys, sleeping on trains and sidewalks, using a piece of cardboard as a bed, and a shabby tent as a shelter.

 In these visual constructions, pictures of old Hollywood movie stars are deconstructed.
-In some cases, their faces are wiped out, in others, their silhouettes are outlined in order to show them like borders in a map.
+In some cases, their faces are wiped out, in others, their silhouettes are outlined with a border, like the one that distinguishes one territory from another on a map.

-Floating, infectiously multiplied, and arranged as dancers from a Busby Berkeley choreography, are the sleeping bodies of the homeless.
+Inhabiting these territories, floating in them, infectiously multiplying, but arranged as dancers from a Busby Berkeley choreography, are the sleeping bodies of the homeless.

 A Man’s Word